Platinum: Other compounds

-Organoplatinum compounds such as the above antitumour agents, as well as soluble inorganic platinum complexes, are routinely characterised using ^{195}Pt nuclear magnetic resonance spectroscopy.
+Organoplatinum compounds such as the above anti-tumor agents, as well as soluble inorganic platinum complexes, are routinely characterized using ^{195}Pt nuclear magnetic resonance spectroscopy.

+Non-reactivity with animal life

+Platinum exposure has shown no adverse effects with animal life as it is one of the least reactive metals.

+As platinum is a catalyst in the manufacture of the silicone rubber and gel components of several types of medical implants (breast implants, joint replacement prosthetics, artificial lumbar discs, vascular access ports, etc.), the possibility that platinum could enter the body and cause adverse effects has been studied.
+The Food and Drug Administration and other institutions have reviewed the issue and found no evidence to suggest toxicity in vivo.

+Platinum salts

+Short-term exposure to platinum salts may cause irritation of the eyes, nose, and throat, and long-term exposure may cause both respiratory and skin allergies.
+The current OSHA standard is 2 micrograms per cubic meter of air averaged over an 8-hour work shift.

 History

 Early uses

-Archaeologists have discovered traces of platinum in the gold used in ancient Egyptian burials as early as 1200 BCE.
+Archaeologists have discovered traces of platinum in the gold used in ancient Egyptian burials.
 For example, a small box from burial of Shepenupet II was found to be decorated with gold-platinum hieroglyphics.
 However, the extent of early Egyptians' knowledge of the metal is unclear.
 It is quite possible they did not recognize there was platinum in their gold.

 The metal was used by Native Americans near modern-day Esmeraldas, Ecuador to produce artifacts of a white gold-platinum alloy.
 Archeologists usually associate the tradition of platinum-working in South America with the La Tolita Culture (c.
-600 BCE – 200 CE), but precise dates and location is difficult, as most platinum artifacts from the area were bought secondhand through the antiquities trade rather than obtained by direct archeological excavation.
+600 BCE – 200 CE), but precise dates and location are difficult, as most platinum artifacts from the area were bought secondhand through the antiquities trade rather than obtained by direct archeological excavation.
 To work the metal, they would combine gold and platinum powders by sintering.
 The resulting gold–platinum alloy would then be soft enough to shape with tools.
 The platinum used in such objects was not the pure element, but rather a naturally occurring mixture of the platinum group metals, with small amounts of palladium, rhodium, and iridium.